react-static/react-static/README.md

 ## Support, Community & Chat

 Need some help?
 Have a quick question?
-[Click here to sign up for the React-Tools spectrum community](https://spectrum.chat/react-static)!
+[Click here to go to GitHub Discussions](https://github.com/react-static/react-static/issues/1564)!
 We are constantly answering questions, discussing features and helping each other out!

 ## Contributing, Issues & Bugs

 We are always looking for people to help us grow `react-static`'s capabilities and examples.
 If you have [found a bug, or have a feature request](https://github.com/react-static/react-static/issues/new) let us know!
+Please follow [CONTRIBUTING.md](./CONTRIBUTING.md) if you want to help out.

 ## License